Gary-Fekete/openlink-coldfire/flashloader/README.md

 8. Wait for halt
 9. Read result from 0x2000000C

-## Current Status

-**Note:** The GDB server currently uses the original CodeWarrior flashloader (`flashloader_chunks.h`) which has a more complex interface.
-This clean implementation is provided as:

-1. Documentation of how flash programming works
-2. A tested alternative for future use
-3. Reference for porting to other ColdFire variants

-To switch the GDB server to use this flashloader, the flash programming functions in `m68k-gdbserver.c` would need to be updated to use the simpler parameter block interface.

 ## License

 GPL v3 - See LICENSE file in parent directory.